panoplyio/panoply-python-sdk/README.md

 ###### __init__(self, source, options, events)

 Constructor.
 Receives a dictionary with the data `source` parameters (see below), a dictionary with any additional `options` and a dictionary with `events` subscriptions.
-Generally, it's safe to disregard the options, however it may be used for performance optimizations, as it contains hints about incremental keys, excluded fields, etc, and it may contain additional parameters that can't be transferred with the source
+Generally, it's safe to disregard the options, however it may be used for performance optimizations, as it contains hints about incremental keys, excluded fields, etc. It may also contain additional parameters that can't be transferred with the source (e.g. secret keys)
 The `events` parameter signs event handlers for this data source.
-It is a dictionary with its keys being the event type (or '*' for all), and its values being a list of functions to call when the event arrives.
+It is a dictionary with its keys being the event type (or '*' for all), and its values being a list of callables to call when the event is triggered.

 `source` and `options` are available as attributes from within the class instance.

-`source` should have a `destination` key (String) describing the default table destination for data retrieved using the data source.
-The default destination is the type of the data source as will be defined by Panoply
+`source` should have a `destination` key (String) pertaining to the destination table name.
+Data retrieved using the data source will be saved in a table having that name.

 ```python
 def __init__(self, source, ...):